-2. The annular surcharge weight should be placed on the specimen in such a way that plunger does not touches the edges of the central hole of the weight.
+2. The annular surcharge weight should be placed on the specimen in such a way that the plunger does not touch the edges of the central hole of the weight.

 3. Before testing, check that the penetration rate is 1.25 mm / min.